choice404/botbox/README.md

 ## 📜 Version History

+-   **2.4.0**: Wrapped all of the Huh forms in Tea for more complex functionality and smoother UX.
+Updated configuration to be more detailed and added more functionality for development.
+-   **2.3.2**: Updated the add command so that the confirmation for command information is displayed properly
+-   **2.3.1**: Fixed up some small stuff in the file generation here and there, version numberring, etc.
 -   **2.3.0**: Added `remove` command; updated `botbox.conf` schema; improved prefix command generation support.
 -   **2.2.6**: Fixed `add` command bug; added MIT license to generated files; updated project template.
 -   **2.2.4**: Improved `README.md` generation; token input is now hidden.